The life and murder of Bessie Caroline Goodwin

 There are, however, confessions to be made by the father to the son even in this early stage of their correspondence.

 Firstly Samuel has assembled a secret stash of papers relating to 'the Townley case'.
-He denies there is any ego involved but we cannot be sure about that at this stage.
+He denies that there is any ego involved but we cannot be sure about that at this stage.

 Secondly, and more personally, he confesses to being a worrier by nature.